EDUCATIONAL FOUNDATION OF THE

 The Educational Foundation of the COCPA was founded in 1958 to provide scholarships to students interested in accounting careers and expecting to practice this profession in Colorado.
 In the scholarship application process, applicants will be expected to exhibit leadership, achievement, community service, and exposure to the profession.

 The Educational Foundation awards scholarships to Colorado residents who are upper division accounting majors at Colorado colleges and universities with accredited accounting programs.
-Both undergraduate and graduate students are eligible.
-Scholarships are awarded in July for the fall quarter or semester.
+Both full-time undergraduate and graduate students are eligible.
+Scholarships are awarded in August for the fall quarter or semester.
 Candidates may apply for more than one category.

 An accounting program is defined as a degree program in accounting that includes:

 - An undergraduate degree with a major or emphasis in accounting